If we too simple, then y’all don’t get the basics.

 When my friend and I see these types of situations, or are in them ourselves, we frequently say, “All he had to do was not mess up.”
 A more general way of saying this is, focus on the basics.

 This sounds easy.
 Why doesn’t everyone do it?

-We could spend years talking about this, including what qualifies as basic (which we are about to get to), but one of the most salient reasons is painfully obvious to us humans: THE BASICS ARE BORING.
+We could spend years talking about this, including what qualifies as basic (which we are about to get to).
+One of the most salient reasons is painfully obvious to us humans: THE BASICS ARE BORING.
 This fact, like the basics themselves, is too important to ignore.
 So basic-ally we have a problem.
-The fundamentals are critical, but life would quickly become empty if all we did was focus on them.
+The fundamentals are critical, but life would become empty if all we did was focus on them.